-210 3.
-Results and Discussion
+3. Results and Discussion

 Our experiments tested the proposed algorithm by varying the DCT arrangement pattern using three new enhanced patterns (Lego, Stealth, and Triangular).
-The result will compare the two existing methods, DAS (DCT Adaptive-Scaling) (Vakani et al., 2021) and LDCT (Heednacram & Keaomanee, 2023), whose main ideas are like those of our method.
+The results will be compared with the two existing methods, DAS (DCT Adaptive-Scaling) (Vakani et al., 2021) and LDCT (Heednacram & Keaomanee, 2023), whose main ideas are like those of our method.
 When comparing the results of each approach, the RMSE, PSNR, and SSIM values are considered to determine how effective each method is at hiding and recovering data.

-218 3.1 Visual quality of reconstructed images
+3.1 Visual quality of reconstructed images

-Figures 7-9 display the cover image, the hidden image, the stego image (cover 219 220 with hidden data), and the reconstructed images that were produced using five different 221 methods.
+Figures 7-9 display the cover image, the hidden image, the stego image (cover with hidden data), and the reconstructed images that were produced using five different methods.
 The three proposed patterns and the LDCT reconstructed images are noticeably superior to DAS and nearly visually identical to the original hidden image.
-Additionally, 222 the stego image shows no obvious irregularities.
-It is demonstrated that the proposed 223 224 patterns are both particularly invisible and have a high payload capacity (the concealed 225 image can be the full size of the cover image).
-This high capacity to protect private data is beneficial for online and e-commerce activity.
-The detailed statistical analysis of each 226 method, however, will be covered in greater depth in the next section.
-227
+Additionally, the stego image shows no obvious irregularities.
+It is demonstrated that the proposed patterns are both particularly invisible and have a high payload capacity (the concealed